Cost: £75 per person

 Max. group size: 4 participants

-This is an afternoon / evening workshop in the Coquet Valley at the southern edge of the Cheviot Hills in the Northumberland National Park.
+This is an afternoon-into-evening workshop in the Coquet Valley at the southern edge of the Cheviot Hills in the Northumberland National Park.
 The workshop is timed to take advantage of the warm afternoon light and the sunset.

-We’ll start the afternoon in the village of Harbottle, photographing the castle and, after a short walk, the moors above the village.
-From there we’ll drive further into the valley stopping to photograph the River Coquet along the way.
+We’ll start the workshop in the village of Harbottle to photograph the ruined medieval castle there.
+After that we’ll walk up into the Harbottle Hills to the Drake Stone, across heather moorland.
+After that we’ll return to Harbottle and then drive further into the Coquet Valley, stopping to photograph the River Coquet along the way.
 The day will end at sunset near the remains of Chew Green Roman fort.

 This workshop is suitable for all levels of experience and ability, from beginners to more experienced photographers.
 The small group size allows David to devote ample time throughout the day to each individual participant’s needs and priorities.